ErnestoGarciaGenesys/workspace-toolkit-samples/README.md

 # TODO
-- Upload to github
-- Don't show InteractionBar nor Content when there is no active interaction.
-- Add button to show Team Communicator
 - Do not show web toast on new incoming call, or make toast render on full gadget
 - When clicking transfer/conf buttons, floating overlays for choosing contact should not go off screen.
 In general, no overlays should go off view.
 - Get rid of end call confirmation dialog.
 - Re-implement possibility of login in popup?

+## Review with Engineering
+- How to show a loading message during authentication?
+How to show during loading the Workspace views?
+How to show the UI when the views are loaded?

 ## DONE
 - Adapt InteractionBar height dynamically
 - Adjust Interaction Content to rest of space available
 - Login in gadget, no popup
-  - AuthFrame adjusted
+- AuthFrame adjusted to reserved space (reported)

 ## Can't be done